fluteds/batch/readme.md

 ## Batch Scripts

 These are my collection of batch files and AutoHotKey scripts, some written by me, some written by others and modified.
 If any of the scripts don't work, run the script with Administrator rights.
 You must have AutoHotKey installed to run the AHK scripts.
+These are in no particular order in relation to the directory tree, mainly because I keep forgetting to update the readme whenever I move a script or add a new one.

 PC Info